ModelingSimulation/TeachingWriting2020/schedule.md

 ## May 6
+* Teaching -- TBD
-* Conclusions
+* Writing -- Conclusions
-* What do teaching & writing have in common?
-A discussion and review.

 ### Materials
 ### Assignments due

 ## May 13
-Additional class for presentations
+* Additional class for presentations
+* Discussion and Review: What do teaching & writing have in common?

 ### Assignments due
 * Final draft of research report (approximate)
-    * More rounds of editing are fine -- let Miranda or your partners know if you would like more feedback.
+    * More rounds of editing are fine -- let Miranda or your partners know if you would like more feedback from them.
     * I'd like to make a collection of reports on the website.
 Please indicate if you are ok with yours being included in this collection.